Semi-inner products and the concept of semi-polarity: Antinorms

-Now, we say that $\{U,V\}$ is a \emph{Euclidean decomposition} of the norm $\| \cdot \|$, if $[\cdot,\cdot]$ is the direct sum of its restrictions to $U$ and $V$.
+Now, we say that $\{U,V\}$ is a \emph{Euclidean decomposition} of the norm $\| \cdot \|$, if $[\cdot,\cdot]$ is the direct sum of its restrictions to $U$ and $V$; or in other words, if for any $u \in U$ and $v \in V$, we have $\| u+v \| = \sqrt{\|u\|^2_U + \|v\|^2_V}$.
 Geometrically, this condition is equivalent to the requirement that for any $u \in U$ and $v \in V$, the intersection of $\B$ with $\lin \{ u,v \}$ is an ellipse, where $u$ and $v$ belong to a pair of conjugate diameters.
 We note that the semi-inner product defined in this way is also a semi-inner product \cite{Ho}, and that this property (and its geometric variant) appeared also in \cite{La}.

 \begin{thm} Assume that $\{ U, V \}$ is a Euclidean decomposition of $\NS$, where $\dim \X = 2n$.
 Let $\langle \cdot, \cdot \rangle $ be a symplectic form on $\X$ with a polar decomposition $\{U,V\}$.
 Then the following are equivalent. \begin{itemize} \item[(i)] The antinorm $\| \cdot \|_a$, with respect to $\langle \cdot, \cdot \rangle$, is equal to $\| \cdot \|$. \item[(ii)] We have